 - Maple syrup

-- In a large bowl, whisk together the whole-wheat flour, all-purpose flour, sugar, baking powder, and salt.
+- In a large bowl, whisk together the whole-wheat flour, all-purpose flour, baking powder, and salt.
 Add the lemon zest and whisk to combine.

-- In a medium bowl, whisk together the buttermilk, whole milk, ricotta, eggs, canola oil, and vanilla until well combined.
+- In a medium bowl, whisk together the buttermilk, whole milk, ricotta, maple syrup, eggs, canola oil, and vanilla until well combined.
 Pour wet ingredients into the bowl of dry ingredients and whisk just until smooth.

 - Preheat your waffle maker.
 Lightly spray with cooking spray.
 Scoop batter into waffle maker and cook according to manufacturer's instructions, until crisp and golden.
 Serve immediately or keep warm in a 200 degree oven until ready to serve.
 Serve waffles with a dollop of yogurt, sliced strawberries, and a drizzle of maple syrup, if desired.